mdsimpson/swcampaign/docs/views.md

 The page will display a Google map that calls-out homes that are currently assigned for that user to canvas.
 The page has a toggle button to "Show All" or "Show Mine."
 "Show Mine" is the default view.
-When "Show All" is togged on, then all of the homes that do not have a vote recorded and are not owned by Absentee Owners are called-out.
+When "Show All" is togged on, then all of the homes that do not have a signed consent recorded and are not owned by Absentee Owners are called-out.

 This page is intended to be viewed on the user's phone and is expected to see the user's current location.